Hillary Scott: Career

 After high school Hillary Scott attended Middle Tennessee State University.
 During her time at MTSU, Scott worked with singer-songwriter Victoria Shaw and earned some publicity, but was unable to secure a contract with a major label.
 She auditioned for American Idol twice, but failed to make it through to the judges round in both cases.
 Then she met future bandmates Charles Kelley and later, Dave Haywood, in May 2006.
 She ran into Kelley at a Nashville bar and recognized him from his MySpace page, where she had been listening to his music.
 She introduced herself to Kelley and complimented him on his music, which led to his deciding that they should get together with Haywood and write songs.
 The first song they wrote was "All We'd Ever Need".
-The song was originally written for her to perform; she convinced Kelley it should be a duet, which led to the forming of Lady A, then known as Lady Antebellum.
-The group first performed together in August 2006 and signed a record deal with Capitol Nashville in 2007.
+The song was originally written for her to perform; she convinced Kelley it should be a duet, which led to the forming of Lady Antebellum, now known as Lady A. The group first performed together in August 2006 and signed a record deal with Capitol Nashville in 2007.
 Scott says that being lead singer of Lady A, as opposed to being a solo artist, lessens the pressure on her on stage.